roobinw/iicaptainv2.0.1/FIRESTORE_SETUP_AND_STRUCTURE.md

 ## 2. Firestore Data Structure

-The application uses the following collection and subcollection structure to support multi-tenancy (each team has its own environment) and roles (admin, player).
+The application uses the following collection and subcollection structure to support multi-tenancy (each team has its own environment) and roles (admin, member).

 ### Collection: `teams`